snd/onmf/understanding.md

 ### `hidden_multiplier <- weights.transpose() * samples`

-here we take the dot product of the columns of `weights` and the `columns of samples`. along `nsamples`.
+here we take the dot product of the rows of `weights` and the `rows of samples`. along `nsamples`.

 output: how well (`> 1`) or poorly (`< 1`) do the `weights` model the `samples` for every combination of `nhidden` and `nobserved`.

+`output.shape = (nhidden, nobserved)`

 this is later used to adjust the hidden accordingly.

-`output.shape = (nhidden, nobserved)`

 again we transpose to make the shapes compatible.